stolksdorf/docs/react/forms.react.md

 });
 ```

+You don't always have to use the `updateField` paradigm with all inputs.
+If a field is complex, such as a file upload or image editor, feel free to use standard techniques for writing handlers.
+This method is just to be used with a bulk simple fields.

 ### metadata and validation
 In our previous example, you can see we are duplicating structure with our fields.
 This tends to happen with forms as they are many common fields.
 We can write a simple generalized renderer for common fields.
 To do this we need to structre the information about the fields in our form; We'll do this using *metadata*.
 This approach still allows us to create more unique fields for complex data within our `render` function, without having to overload our `renderField` function.